Winner of the Most promising New Textbook award for 2022, awarded by the Textbook & Academic Authors Association!

 Chapter 5.
 Cognitive Control and Working Memory

 Chapter 6.
-Everyday Memory
+How Memory Works

 Chapter 7.
-Memory Systems
+Memory Systems and Everyday Memory Failures

 Chapter 9.
 Judgment and Decision Making